4HDAIRY/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 1. Spring Calf — born between March 1 of this year,  and April 30 of this year,
 2. Winter Calf — born between December 1, of previous year and February 28, of this year.
-3. Fall Calf — born between September 1, of previous year and November 30, of this year.
+3. Fall Calf — born between September 1, of previous year and November 30, of last year.
 4. Summer Yearling Heifer— born between June 1, of previous year and August 31, of previous year.
 5. Spring Yearling Heifer — born between March 1, of previous year and May 31, of previous year.
-6. Winter Yearling Heifer — born between December 1, two years ago and February 29, two years ago.
+6. Winter Yearling Heifer — born between December 1, two years ago and February 29, 2020
 7. Fall Yearling Heifer— born between September 1, three years ago and November 30, three years ago.

-### Junior Champions

 1. Two Year Old Cow — milking — born between September 1, 2016 and August 31, 2017.
 1. Three Year Old Cow — born between September 1, 2015 and August 31, 2016.